Onah-NeLson/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # 0x12-javascript-warm_up
 ![javascript pix](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSJ1zIOrdlPtJS8Uw9ZInEtd_v_6Y-3ut006Q&usqp=CAU)
-## The folowing were treatesd in this course:
+## The folowing were treated in this course:
 +
     * Why JavaScript programming is amazing
     * How to run a JavaScript script